wadester/wh_test_java/README.md

 1)  This document is in a parsable format similar to asciidoc.
 I have used this format for MANY years (I may upload a tool or migrate to asciidoc).

-2)  This project is mainly to experiment with github and with JAVA.
-It is losely based on my wh_test_py github repository.
+2)  This project is mainly to create some examples in the JAVA language.
+    It is loosely based on my wh_test_py github repository.

 3)  License for ALL files is GPL, see LICENSE.